Supervision and assessment

 Assessment of reports, plans and applications

 There are Environmental Requirements (ERs) stipulated by the Commonwealth for each uranium mine in the Alligator Rivers Region.
-These ERs are the primary criteria by which the Supervising Scientist assesses the performance of, and proposals put forth by, mining companies.
+These ERs are the primary criteria we use to assess the performance of, and proposals put forth by, mining companies.

 The General Authorisations for the Ranger mine and the Jabiluka project are issued under the Northern Territory Mining Management Act 2001 and are essentially the same as those operating under the previous Uranium Mining (Environment Control) Act 1979.
 The Act provides for alterations to the Authorisation to be issued by the Northern Territory Government.
-The Mining Management Act 2001 requires that Energy Resources of Australia Pty Ltd (ERA) seeks approval for certain activities (outside of those approved in the current Authorisation) from DoR.
-The Memorandum of Understanding between the Commonwealth and NT Governments in relation to this matter requires that where OSS (on behalf of the Supervising Scientist) provides comment on an application, DoR must give effect to those comments in finalising the approval to the mining company.
-This is the primary mechanism whereby the Supervising Scientist participates in the regulatory processes of the Northern Territory Government.
+The Mining Management Act 2001 requires that Energy Resources of Australia Pty Ltd (ERA) seeks approval for certain activities (outside of those approved in the current Authorisation) from DME.
+The Memorandum of Understanding between the Commonwealth and NT Governments in relation to this matter requires that we provide comment on an application, DME must give effect to those comments in finalising the approval to the mining company.
+This is our primary involvement in the regulatory processes of the Northern Territory Government.

 - See also Ranger Environmental Requirements Section 19.2 Explanatory Material: Best Practicable Technology, 16 November 2000 (published by Supervising Scientist Division, Darwin NT)

-Supervision and Assessment is also responsible for the investigation of incidents that have the potential for significant offsite environmental impact or radiological exposure.
+Part of our supervision and assessment function is to investigate incidents that have the potential for significant offsite environmental impact or radiological exposure.
 More information can be found at:

 Environmental monitoring program

-Supervision and Assessment undertakes the analysis and communication of results from the Supervising Scientist Division’s various monitoring programs, including surface water chemistry.
+The work carried out by our monitoring programs, including surface water chemistry is analysed and communicated to stakeholders.
 Information on the surface water chemistry monitoring program including location maps, result charts and explanatory notes can be found at

 More information about uranium mining in the Alligator Rivers Region is also available: